azfar672/notes/work.md

 When you are assigned a task to perform:

-* Look up the existing story in Pivotal, and "Start" it.
+* Look up the existing story in Pivotal, and click "Start" to start it.
 If there is no story, then create one, assign it to the proper Epic, and start it

-* Create a new branch referencing the feature that you're implementing.
+* Create a new git branch referencing the feature that you're implementing.

-* *DO NOT COMMIT CODE TO MASTER*  - No code should ever be commited or merged into master.
+* **DO NOT COMMIT CODE TO MASTER**  - No code should ever be commited or merged into master.
 There is a code review process, and build/deploy automation.
-  Do NOT merge code into master
+  Do **NOT** merge code into master